Bluetooth mesh

 • RN: Relay node uses the advertising bearer only and its receiver is always on when not retransmitting messages.
 It extends the network range and allows messages to hop between multiple relay nodes.

 • P: Proxy node has the same functionality as a RN, but can also use the GATT bearer to connect to for example a smart phone.
-It runs the Bluetooth mesh stack and the Bluetooth LE stack.
+It runs the Bluetooth Mesh stack and the Bluetooth LE stack.

 • FN: Friend node has the same functionality as a RN, but can establish a friendship with one or more LPNs.
 It will store messages for the LPNs it has a friendship with.